USD to RUB mid-rate = 66.2702

 Russian Ruble (RUB) - Market news and forecasts

-Ruble weakness this year has been driven by central bank buying of foreign currencies for the purposes of bolstering Russia’s FX reserves – an act that necessitates selling large amounts of rubles, which weighs on valuations.
-Equally, US sanctions on Russia and the emerging market currency crises in Argentina and Turkey have played a part.
+Analysts said that ruble weakness in 2018 had been driven by central bank buying of foreign currencies for the purposes of bolstering Russia’s FX reserves – an act that necessitates selling large amounts of rubles, which weighs on valuations.
+Equally, US sanctions on Russia played a part, as did a mid-year emerging market currency crisis and an end-of-year slump in the price of Russia’s largest export, oil.
+Crude products lost 40 percent of their value between early October and year-end.